Richard Quinn (political consultant): Corruption investigation

-During the 2013 South Carolina Law Enforcement Division probe into then South Carolina House Member Bobby Harrell's campaign violations, Solicitor David Pascoe found possible evidence that James Merrill (politician) and Rick Quinn Jr. had engaged in ethics violations while they served their respective terms as South Carolina House of Representatives Majority Leader.
-Both Quinn's were implicated after Merrill told investigators that while Quinn Jr. was House Majority Leader, he had Republican caucus members use his family's print shop for campaign materials which investigators believed was a possible violation of the South Carolina Campaign Reform Act.
+During the South Carolina Statehouse campaign finance investigation into then-South Carolina House Member Bobby Harrell's campaign account, solicitor David Pascoe found evidence that James Merrill and Rick Quinn Jr. had engaged in ethics violations and possible public corruption while they served their respective terms as South Carolina House of Representatives Majority Leader.
+Both Quinn and his father were implicated after Merrill told investigators that while Quinn Jr. was House Majority Leader, he had had Republican caucus members use his family's print shop for campaign materials which investigators believed was a possible violation of the South Carolina Campaign Reform Act.

 A broader investigation into these violations began after South Carolina Attorney General Alan Wilson recused himself from the investigation due to prior contact with members of Harrell's staff.
 The probe ended in 2017.
 In 2018, the released Grand Jury Report found that "corporate entities retained Richard Quinn for the purpose of gaining access to and influence over public officials, and by failing to report Mr. Quinn's services, influenced the outcome of legislative matters with no accountability or disclosure to the public in violation of the State Lobbying Act."

 Quinn initially faced trial for eleven counts of perjury and one count of obstruction of justice related to the 2013 investigation into state house corruption.

+Death

+Richard Quinn Sr. died in March 21, 2024, at the age of 79.
+His obituary indicated he suffered from a rare esophageal condition he had battled intermittently for 25 years.